Stick (character): Ultimate Marvel

-The Ultimate Marvel version of Stick is introduced in the third volume of Mark Millar's Ultimate Avengers as someone who trained along with Matt Murdock, Blade, Shaft, and Stone by their mentor Anthony.
-Stick is later seen training a 13-year-old blind boy (Ray Connor) to be a new Daredevil after Murdock's death in the NY Ultimatum wave.
+An alternate universe version of Stick appears in Ultimate Avengers.
+This version is a former colleague of Matt Murdock who trained alongside him as a student of Anthony.
+Stick is later seen training a 13-year-old blind boy (Ray Connor) to become the next Daredevil after Murdock's death in the NY Ultimatum wave.
 Stick has been training Ray for weeks and is about to graduate, but is later bitten and turned into a vampire.
-He later appears to be in the possession of the vampire Nerd Hulk (an intelligent clone of the Hulk) under orders of their leader Vampire X. After Nerd Hulk kills Anthony, Stick led Nerd Hulk's uprising at the Triskelion.
-He and most vampires are later killed in Iran after being teleported there by Captain America using Perun's hammer and then Blade impaling him in the chest with his sword.
+Stick is subsequently killed by Blade.

 Spider-Gwen

-In Spider-Gwen, Stick is depicted as a vigilante who saves a young Matt Murdock after his father is killed in front of him, recruiting him to his war on crime before he himself is killed in battle by ninja; Matt subsequently kills the ninja who killed Stick, before he is recruited to the Hand, ultimately setting on the path towards becoming the Kingpin.
+In Spider-Gwen, Stick is depicted as a vigilante who saves a young Matt Murdock after his father is killed in front of him, recruiting him to his war on crime before he himself is killed in battle by ninja; Matt subsequently kills the ninja who killed Stick, before he is recruited to the Hand, ultimately setting on the path towards becoming Kingpin.